 The water rudder retract system is manually operated by a lever in the cockpit.
 The water rudder is then operated by a system of cables and pulleys.
 Steering is directed from the aircraft steering system.
 See Figure 8 for retract and steering schematic.
 The 2-pilot AT-802 uses an electric water rudder actuator.
 The water rudder retracts are operated by means of a cockpit-mounted toggle switch with position indicators.
 AT-802 uses an electric rudder actuator.
-The water rudder retraction is operated with a cockpit mounted toggle switch with position indicators.
+The water rudder retracts on electric rudder actuator.
+The water rudder set actuator is operated with a cockpit mounted toggle switch with position indicators.